 This web page shows only a small excerpt of our Brunne research.
-Another 181 words (13 lines of text) covering the years 139 and 1390 are included under the topic Early Brunne History in all our PDF Extended History products and printed products wherever possible.
+Another 91 words (6 lines of text) covering the years 139 and 1390 are included under the topic Early Brunne History in all our PDF Extended History products and printed products wherever possible.

 Brunne Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Brunne have been found, including Brune, Brun and others.

 Early Notables of the Brunne family (pre 1700)

 More information is included under the topic Early Brunne Notables in all our PDF Extended History products and printed products wherever possible.